timothylong/email-starter-kit/README.md

-# The HTML Email Starter Kit
+# The Email Starter Kit

-A toolkit for building elegant, widely supported HTML email.
+A toolkit for building elegant, widely-supported, responsive emails.

 ## Contents